mlehotay/blog/content/monty-hall.md

 Title: Probability Simulation in Python
 Date: 2019-12-09 08:04
+Modified: 2020-01-25 12:49
+Category: Data Science
+Tags: probability, simulation, python
 Slug: monty-hall

-## Probability Simulation in Python
+Status: published

-I've never really liked with the [Monty Hall problem](https://en.wikipedia.org/wiki/Monty_Hall_problem).
+I've never really liked the [Monty Hall problem](https://en.wikipedia.org/wiki/Monty_Hall_problem).
 The soution is counterintuative and my brain kind of breaks when I try to wrap my head around the conditional probabilities.
 In situations like this it can be beneficial to look at the problem empirically and estimate the probabilities of the outcomes in the event space in code.
 So, let's play the game ourselves and see what happens!

 We start by creating a model of the game to simulate one iteration, or one time playing the game.
 I've included print statements to describe what happens are every step.